 - To launch an attractive solar storage funding program for municipalities and private individuals.

-- To change the Lower Saxony building law so that the construction and use of photovoltaic systems becomes mandatory when building large roof areas of commercial halls.
+- To amend Lower Saxony's building law so that the installation and use of photovoltaic systems becomes mandatory when constructing large roof areas of commercial buildings.

-- When reorganizing the state spatial planning program, the framework conditions must be created so that suitable areas can be used for open-space solar (free-field systems, open-space systems, solar parks) or agricultural solar; agriculturally unused areas and border locations are to be preferred.
+- The aim of the new state spatial planning program is to create the framework conditions for suitable areas to be used for open-field solar (open-field installations, open-field installations, solar parks) or agricultural solar, with preference given to agriculturally unused areas and border locations.

-- To provide information material about financing models and the tax treatment of solar projects, for example by developing a handout on leasing models for investors.
+- To provide information material on financing models and the tax treatment of solar projects, for example by developing a guide to leasing models for investors.

-- In addition, the state parliament is asking the state government to work at the federal level to abolish the EEG levy on self-used electricity from solar systems.
+- Furthermore, the state parliament asks the state government to advocate at the federal level for the abolition of the EEG surcharge on self-consumed electricity from solar plants.

-Decision on a program of measures worth over 1 billion euros
+Decision to implement a program of measures totaling over 1 billion euros

-On November 25, 2020, the Lower Saxony state government decided on a comprehensive program of measures for climate protection with a financial volume of over 1 billion euros.
+On November 25, 2020, the Lower Saxony state government adopted a comprehensive climate protection program with a financial volume of over 1 billion euros.

-Renewable energy offensive: A comprehensive funding program for battery storage is intended to massively promote the expansion of solar technology in Lower Saxony.
-At the same time, the framework conditions for the expansion of renewable energies in Lower Saxony are to be improved by reducing regulatory barriers and a PV requirement on commercial roofs is to be introduced.
+Renewable Energy Initiative: A comprehensive funding program for battery storage is intended to massively accelerate the expansion of solar technology in Lower Saxony.
+At the same time, the framework conditions for the expansion of renewable energies in Lower Saxony are to be improved by removing regulatory obstacles and introducing a mandatory PV system on commercial roofs.

-When does the solar obligation come into force in Lower Saxony?
+When will the solar panel mandate come into effect in Lower Saxony?

-Now on Tuesday, the state government approved a bill to amend the Lower Saxony building regulations presented by Construction and Energy Minister Olaf Lies.
-She released the draft for association participation.
-With the planned changes to the Lower Saxony building regulations, a further simplification of the building permit process will also be implemented.
+On Tuesday, the state government approved a draft law to amend the Lower Saxony Building Code, submitted by Construction and Energy Minister Olaf Lies.
+It has released the draft for public consultation.
+The planned changes to the Lower Saxony Building Code will also further simplify the building permit process.

-If all goes well, the law should come into force on January 1, 2022.
-This would also apply to the seaports in Emden, Cuxhaven and Wilhelmshaven.
+If all goes well, the law is scheduled to come into force on January 1, 2022.
+This would then also apply to the seaports in Emden, Cuxhaven, and Wilhelmshaven.

-🢂 We will keep you updated here about further developments in Lower Saxony!
+🢂 We will keep you updated on further developments in Lower Saxony here!

-With Xpert.Solar we offer consulting services for companies that are planning a solar system for a flat or pitched roof - even without roof penetration!
+With Xpert.Solar, we offer consulting services for companies planning a solar system for a flat or pitched roof – even without roof penetration!

 - Plan photovoltaics for warehouses, commercial halls and industrial halls